git-santhosh-kumar/react-vite-app/documentation.md

 The `onClick` handler fires event from child component by passing new count value as a prop to it's parent.
 This is called "lifting state up". this shows how data is shared between the components.

+### The build tools

+**Vite**
+[Vite](https://vite.dev/) is a build tool that aims to provide a faster and leaner development experience for modern web projects.

+`npx vite@latest —template react`

+**Parcel**
+[Parcel](https://parceljs.org/) combines a great out-of-the-box development experience with a scalable architecture that can take your project from just getting started to massive production applications.

+`npm install —save-dev parcel`

+### Rendering strategies

+**Single-page apps (SPA)** load a single HTML page and dynamically updates the page as the user interacts with the app.
+SPAs are fast and responsive, but they can have slower initial load times.
+SPAs are the default architecture for most build tools.

+**Streaming Server-side rendering (SSR)** renders a page on the server and sends the fully rendered page to the client.
+SSR can improve performance, but it can be more complex to set up and maintain than a single-page app.
+With the addition of streaming, SSR can be very complex to set up and maintain.

+**Static site generation (SSG)** generates static HTML files for your app at build time.
+SSG can improve performance, but it can be more complex to set up and maintain than server-side rendering.

+**React Server Components (RSC)** lets you mix build-time, server-only, and interactive components in a single React tree.
+RSC can improve performance, but it currently requires deep expertise to set up and maintain.See [Parcel’s RSC examples](https://github.com/parcel-bundler/rsc-examples).

+### Typescript support in React app
+- You can get full React Web support by adding `@types/react` and `@types/react-dom` to your project.

+`npm install @types/react @types/react-dom`